Dealing with Workplace Misconduct in 2023

 - Offensive behaviour

-- Damage and theft
+- Property damage and theft

-- Unsafe behaviour
+- Unsafe behaviour or failure to follow safety protocols

 - Violation of company policies

-Conducting an Investigation
+Conducting an investigation

 Undertaking a comprehensive and impartial employee misconduct investigation is essential in deciding the right course of action.
-This process includes gathering evidence, interviewing witnesses, and examining any physical evidence.
+This process includes gathering evidence, interviewing witnesses, and examining physical evidence.
 Preserving fairness during the investigation is also important to prevent possible complaints about wrongful termination and potential legal actions against the employer if the terminated employee can prove they were treated unjustly.

 Anonymous reporting can assist in the investigation process.
 It allows for the collection of evidence by the reporter, thereby strengthening the case and making it easier to address the misconduct.
 Additionally, customisable reporting pathways ensure that the right personnel are involved in the investigation, eliminating any potential conflict of interest in the report.

-Documentation and Record Keeping
+Documentation and record-keeping

 - specific dates